Should you buy to let through a limited company?

 A further option for property investors is to purchase the property by using a limited company with the investor(s) being company directors and shareholders of the company.

 An immediate advantage of this route is that presently, limited companies are able to offset all of its mortgage interest against profits from the rental income.
-The subsequent profits are then subject to Corporation Tax, currently at 19% but expected to reduce to 17% by the 2020/2021 tax year.
+The subsequent profits are then subject to Corporation Tax, currently at 19% but expected to reduce to 19% (2020/2021 financial year).

 This is good news if the investor doesn’t need the income for current expenditure as the profits, taxed at less that the basic rate of income tax, can be used to reinvest in further property ownership for the limited company as opportunities arise.